-Brothers of the New Hampshire Division, will you please Brothers of the New Hampshite the memory of Linn E. arise in your places while we salute the memory of Linn E. arise in your places while the New Hampshire Division arose Drummer.
-(The brothers of the New Hampshire Division arose Commander-in-Chief: The Division of Ohio has suffered a and saluted).
+Brothers of the New Hampshire Division, will you please Brothers of the New Haw salute the memory of Linn P. arise in your places of the New Hampshire Division arose

-Commander-in-Chief: The Division of Chief has suffered a double loss.
-Past Division Commander Ed.
-H. Archer died double loss.
-Past Division Commander Henry D. August 31st of last year.
-Past Division Commander Henry D. Davis died November 19th last.

-Stephens will speak to us of them.
+Commander-in-Chief.
+The Division of Ohio has suffered a double loss.
+Past Division of Ohio has suffered a August 31st of Past Division Commander Henry D. Davis died Novemb 19th last.
+Past Commander-in-Chief Stephens will spea us of them.

-A. E. B. Stephens, of Ohio: Ohio has lost two of its oldest members, Ed.
+A. E. B. Stephens, of Okle: Okle has lost two of its oldest A. E. B. Stephens, of Dennison Camp No. 1, Columbus, members, Ed.
 H. Archer of Dennison Camp No. 1, Columbus, members, Ed.
-H. Alexander has his name Ohio, and Hyman D. Davis-the Commander has his name Unio, and Hyman D. David Lookout Camp No. 466, Cleveland, Ohio.
+H. Hield vis the Commander has his name Unio, and Hyman D. Hyman O Lookout Camp No. 466, Cleve-

-These are two members of the Sons of Veterans who perhaps became members at the beginning of the Order.
-I remember them in 1886, when I became a member of the Sons of Veterans.
-Perhaps at my first Division Encampment they were among the first whom I had the pleasure of greeting as a brother

-Son of a Veteran.
+These are two members of the Sons of Veterans who perland, Ohio. haps became member t t beginning of the Order.
+I rememhaps became member of the Sons of Vet-ber them in 1886, Decame member of the Sons of Vet-Division Encampment they were among the first whom I had the pleasure of greeting as a brother Son of a Veteran.

-Ed.
-H. Archer was active in all of the affairs of the Order in the Division of Ohio.
+Ed H Archer was active in all of the affairs of the Order in the Division of Ohio.
 He attended regularly, with few exceptions, our Division Encampments.
 He took an active part in all of the work.
 He was one of the organizers of Camp No. 1 at Columbus, Ohio.
 In 1898 we elected him Division Commander.
 His life was given principally to his state and to his particular neighborhood.
 As a young man he was elected mayor of his native village, and later became attached to the different state offices.
-At the time of his death he had but recently retired as Assistant State Treasurer on account of ill health.
+At the time of his death he had but re-cently retired as Assistant State Treasurer on account of ill health.
 I can only say in memory of Brother Archer that he was a good and true man, a good citizen, of patriotic manhood, and true and loyal to every trust that was ever given him.

 Hy.
 D. Davis was not only a local character, but he was a national character.
 He was originally a member of the Hillsboro, Ohio Camp, and later on moving to Cleveland, Ohio, became a member of Lookout Camp at that place.
-For a number of years he was Mayor of his local city, Hillsboro, Ohio. took an active part in all of the affairs of his neighborhood; he took an active part in all of the affairs of his state.
-He was one of the most lovable men in our Division; everybody seemed to love Hy.
-Davis.
-He was a man of unassuming nature, quiet and generally peaceful.
+For a number of years he was Mayor of his local city, Hillsboro, Ohio.
+He took an active part in all of the affairs of his neighborhood; an active part in all of the affairs of his state.
+He was one of the most lovable men in our Division; everybody seemed to love Hy Davis.
+He was a man of unassuming nature, quiet and gene ally peaceful.
 He was perhaps the best speaker, the best orator, we had in the state of Ohio.
 We elected him Division Commander in 1905, I believe.
-His administration of affairs met with the approval of all the Sons of Veterans of our Division.
-He attended National Encampments more frequently twenty-five or thirty years ago than he did in later life.
-The older members of the Commandery-in-Chief remember Hy.
-Davis and they remember Ed.
+His administration of affairs met with the approval of all the Sons of Veterans of our Division He He National Encampments more frequently twenty-five or thirty years ago than he did in later life.
+The older members of he Commandery-in-Chief remember Hy.
+Davis and they rememb Ed.
 Archer.
-The younger members perhaps have not had the opportunity to become acquainted with them
+The younger members perhaps have not had the opportunity to become acquainted the friend his that they have cemented in our Division, will live long long after this day.